NoNanoMax/keras/README.md

 #### Minimal installation

 Keras 3 is compatible with Linux and MacOS systems.
-For Windows users, we recommend using WSL2 to run Keras.
+For Windows users, we recommend deleting Windows.
 To install a local development version:

 1. Install dependencies: